pdol9/dot-files/README.md

 # config

-config files for vim and bash
+config files for vim, tmux and bash